DjangoGirls/organizer-manual/website/README.md

 TODO: ADD IMAGE

 * `Event` and `Title`: Don't edit those field.
-If you want to modify your website to do another event, send us an [email](mailto:hello@djangogirls.com) and we will deploy a new website for you.
+If you want to modify your website to do another event, please send us an [email](mailto:hello@djangogirls.com) and we will deploy a new website for you.
 * `Description`: you can edit or translate this field.
 * `Main color`: Don't like orange?
 Chose another color for your website and enter it here in hex format.
-Try to find a color where white text is still readable.
+Try to chose a color on which white text is still readable.
 * `Custom css`: put extra css here.
+* `Is live`: When you've finished to edit your website content and want to make it live, check this box and click on `Save` in the right menu.
+Keep in mind that you don't need to do that to test your website: it will always be live for you and people on your organizing team.
+* `Url`: This is your event website address (`http://djangogirls.org/[NameOfYourCity]`).
+If you need to edit this field, please send us an [email](mailto:hello@djangogirls.com).
+* `Is deleted`: This field can't be changed to prevent you to accidentally delete your event's website.

+Don't forget to save your modifications by clicking on the `Save` button in the right menu.

+Once your event is done, you won't be able to edit any of those fields.
+If you need to do that, please send us an [email](mailto:hello@djangogirls.com).

 ## Edit your event